marktext/marktext/CONTRIBUTING.md

-# Mark Text Contributing Guide
+# MarkText Contributing Guide

-We are really excited that you are interested in contributing to Mark Text :tada:.
+We are really excited that you are interested in contributing to MarkText :tada:.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](.github/CODE_OF_CONDUCT.md)
 - [Philosophy](#philosophy)